-- NEW SECTION.
+NEW SECTION.
 Sec.
 3. (1) The department shall develop and implement a strategic plan for enhancing energy efficiency in and reducing greenhouse gas emissions from homes, buildings, districts, and neighborhoods.
-The strategic plan must be used to direct the future code increases in RCW 19.27A.020, with targets for new buildings consistent with the architecture 2030 challenge schedule.
-The strategic plan will identify barriers to achieving net zero energy use in homes and buildings and identify how to overcome these barriers in updated energy codes and through complementary policies. - (2) The department must complete and release the strategic plan to the legislature and the council by December 31, 2010, and update the plan every three years. - (3) The strategic plan must include recommendations to the council on energy code upgrades.
-At a minimum, the strategic plan must: - (a) Consider development of aspirational codes separate from the state energy code that contain economically and technically feasible optional standards that could achieve higher energy efficiency for those builders that elected to follow the optional standards in lieu of or in addition to complying with the standards set forth in the state energy code; - (b) Determine the appropriate methodology to measure achievement of state energy code targets using the United States environmental protection agency's target finder program or equivalent methodology; - (c) Address the need for enhanced code training and enforcement; - (d) Include state strategies to support research, demonstration, and education programs designed to achieve the targets in section 5 of this act and enhance energy efficiency and on-site renewable energy production in buildings; - (e) Develop incentives, education, training programs and certifications, particularly state-approved training or certification programs, joint apprenticeship programs, or labor-management partnership programs that train workers for energy-efficiency projects to ensure proposed programs are designed to increase building professionals' ability to design, construct, and operate buildings that meet the energy efficiency targets in section 5 of this act;
+The strategic plan must be used to direct the future code increases in RCW 19.27A.020, with targets for new buildings consistent with section 5 of this act.
+The strategic plan will identify barriers to achieving net zero energy use in homes and buildings and identify how to overcome these barriers in future energy code updates and through complementary policies.

+- (2) The department must complete and release the strategic plan to the legislature and the council by December 31, 2010, and update the plan every three years. - (3) The strategic plan must include recommendations to the council on energy code upgrades.
+At a minimum, the strategic plan must: - (a) Consider development of aspirational codes separate from the state energy code that contain economically and technically feasible optional standards that could achieve higher energy efficiency for those builders that elected to follow the aspirational codes in lieu of or in addition to complying with the standards set forth in the state energy code; - (b) Determine the appropriate methodology to measure achievement of state energy code targets using the United States environmental protection agency's target finder program or equivalent methodology; - (c) Address the need for enhanced code training and enforcement; - (d) Include state strategies to support research, demonstration, and education programs designed to achieve a seventy percent reduction in annual net energy consumption as specified in section 5 of this act and enhance energy efficiency and on-site renewable energy production in buildings; - (e) Recommend incentives, education, training programs and certifications, particularly state-approved training or certification programs, joint apprenticeship programs, or labor-management partnership programs that train workers for energy-efficiency projects to ensure proposed programs are designed to increase building professionals' ability to design, construct, and operate buildings that will meet the seventy percent reduction in annual net energy consumption as specified in section 5 of this act;